Phrogz/docubot/README.md

 The sub-links in the table of contents will link directly to the subsection.

 If you are using markup (such as Markdown) without specifying HTML `id` attributes, do not fret.
-DocuBot will automatically create identifiers for the following HTML elements: `h1 h2 h3 h4 h5 h6 legend caption dt`.
-In this scenario, add a `toc` entry in the metasection with a **comma-delimited** list of the exact text for the element you wish to link to.
+DocuBot can automatically create identifiers for the following HTML elements: `h1 h2 h3 h4 h5 h6 legend caption dt`.
+In this scenario, add a `toc` entry in the metasection with a **comma-delimited** list of the exact text for the elements you wish to link to.
 For example:

     title: Welcome to FrobozzCo
     toc  : Introduction, Learning from Your Mistakes